Scholars at Risk

 Hosting an at-risk scholar

 Welcoming and hosting at-risk scholars at Yale is a collective process that requires the efforts of many individuals and offices across campus.
-Yale strives to coordinate and maximize these efforts; prior to arrival, each scholar will be assigned a professional mentor and an administrative coordinator.
-These individuals work prior to and throughout the scholar’s tenure, often in concert with others on campus.
+Yale strives to coordinate and maximize these efforts.
+The faculty host and host department take the lead in providing support to the scholar, although various other offices provide assistance.

 Services and opportunities for at-risk scholars, artists, or practitioners coming to Yale will vary from person to person and may include:

 Yale is committed to welcoming Scholars at Risk to the university for many years to come.
-Donor support for endowed funds to support the program are also welcome.
-To learn more about how you can contribute your support, please visit the Yale Campaign’s For Humanity website.
+Donor support of the program is also welcome.
+To learn more about how you can contribute, please visit the Yale Campaign’s For Humanity website.